bytedance/fedlearner/example/privacy/label_protection/README.md

 ## Label Protection in FL

+* updated on 2020.12.03: the corresponding paper is accepted to SpicyFL 2020 : NeurIPS Workshop on Scalability, Privacy, and Security in Federated Learning

 ```FL_Label_Protection_FMNIST_Demo.py``` shows how we protect label informaiton in the settings of Federated Learning (FL).

 We provide two protection methods in this demo: